 That’s when I decided, I needed to seek professional help.
 It was through talk therapy with someone, who was a stranger when we first met, that made me understand how important it was to learn about our emotions after a loss.
 It was really helpful in healing the pain and grief, and that eventually led me to acceptance.

 What I learned during my grief counselling sessions

-This was my first experience with a counsellor, and it debunked my misconceptions about psychotherapy and counselling.
+This was my first experience with grief counselling, and it debunked my misconceptions about psychotherapy and counselling.
 There was respect, empathy, non-judgmental views, and compassion from the therapist that allowed me to trust them and work together as a partnership, patiently in the therapeutic journey.
 Of course, it was not solely relying on counselling that helped.
 There were also other mechanisms and coping techniques that were being taught and which I learned in therapy.
 I was able to apply the techniques, and skills taught to my daily life and bring back some of the positive emotions that I had lost through that grieving period.

 It took several setbacks to make me realize that I needed help, but I was glad that I asked for help.
 Now I have learned that it is perfectly okay to ask for help, something that I would not have done in the past.

 Despite who you are as a person or the journey that you’ve been through, it is okay to not be okay.
 If you resonate with what I have written, or if you know anyone who might be experiencing a hard time, feel free to reach out.
-Our therapists here at A Kind Place are trained professionals, who are all more than happy to help.
-Reach out to us at email@example.com or drop us a WhatsApp message here.
-Remember, asking for help shows strength, accepting your vulnerability is the first step to growth.
+Our counsellors and psychologists here at A Kind Place are trained professionals, who are all more than happy to help.
+Reach out to us at firstname.lastname@example.org or drop us a WhatsApp message here.
+Remember, asking for help shows strength, and accepting your vulnerability is the first step to growth.